Fibro Parenting: Chores for Kids?

 Allowance versus No Allowance

-Now that you have agreed that chores are best for you and your children, there’s the debate of paying them or not paying them for chores.
+Now that you have agreed that chores are best for you and your children, there’s the debate about paying or not paying them for chores.
 There is no right or wrong answer.
 Again, discuss this with your spouse or significant other (if applicable), and decide what is best for your family.

 There is a middle ground between paying them and not paying them.
 For example, our family does a mixture of the two.
-We give an allowance based on how they use teamwork to get their chores done and how much complaining they do throughout the week.
+We give an allowance based on how they use teamwork to complete their chores and how much complaining they do throughout the week.
 Additional chores are available if they would like to make additional allowance.
 (They can ask me what can they do to make additional money.
 There are always ways they can help out.
-And half the time, they help just to help.
+And half the time, they help to help.
 They don’t want or ask for the extra money.)

 The Way We Do It